AdnanMuhaisen/Netflix-Clone/Documentation/V1/AuthenticationControllerDoc.md

-## Register Api
+## Register Endpoint
-### Summery
+### Summary
 	Register a new user in the system and assign this user to the default role that is **User** role
 ### Parameters
-	take a **RegistrationRequestDto** that contains the user information such as :
+	Take a **RegistrationRequestDto** that contains the user information such as :
 	FirstName , LastName , Email , PhoneNumber and Password
 ### Returns
-	returns the necessary information for the registered user
+	Returns the necessary information for the registered user

-## Add New User Role Api
+## Add New User Role Endpoint
-### Summery
+### Summary
 	Add new User Role to the system
 ### Parameters
-	take one string parameter which is the role name
+	Take one string parameter which is the role name
 ### Returns
-	returns AddNewRoleResponseDto that contains information of the adding result
+	Returns Add New Role Response Dto that contains information of the adding result

-## Login Api
+## Login Endpoint
-### Summery
+### Summary
-	try to login the user and generate JWT for the logged in user
+	Try to login the user and generate JWT for the logged in user
 ### Parameters
-	take one parameter of type LoginRequestDto which contains the email and password
+	Take one parameter of type LoginRequestDto which contains the email and password
 ### Returns
-	LoginRequestDto which contains the important user information and the generated token
+	Returns Login Request Dto which contains the important user information and the generated token

-## Assign User To Role
+## Assign User To Role Endpoint
-### Summery
+### Summary
-	try to assign the user to the specified role name
+	Try to assign the user to the specified role name
 ### parameters
-	take one parameter AssignUserToRoleRequestDto which contains the User Id and the role name
+	Take one parameter AssignUserToRoleRequestDto which contains the User Id and the role name
 ### Returns
-	returns AssignUserToRoleResponseDto that determine if the user is assigned or not
+	Returns Assign User To Role Response Dto that determine if the user is assigned or not